What is a "rate lock period"?

 Locking in your Interest Rate

-When you are promised a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
-This keeps you from getting through your entire application process and finding out at the end that the interest rate has risen higher.
+When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
+This protects you from getting through your entire application process and finding out at the end that your interest rate has risen higher.

 Other Interest Saving Strategies

 There are more ways to get a good rate, in addition to going with a shorter rate lock period.
 The bigger down payment you can pay, the lower the rate will be, since you will have more equity from the start.
 You may opt to pay points to bring down your interest rate over the loan term, meaning you pay more initially.
 For many people, this makes sense and is a good deal..